rvinas/polythetic_metalearning/README.md

 # Attentional meta-learners are polythetic classifiers

-This folder contains reproducible code for the paper: _Attentional meta-learners are polythetic classifers_
+This repo contains reproducible code for the paper: _Attentional meta-learners are polythetic classifers_

 #### Installation
 Python version: 3.8.5